codegenie-be / laravel-config-cache-guard

 .envvalues. - It does not use Redis, queues, workers, cron or a database.

-- It does not add middleware to the request lifecycle.
+- It does not require you to manually register middleware.

-- It does not rebuild config cache on every request.
+- It does not rebuild config cache or route cache on every request.

 When to use this package